1992 Winter Olympics: Cost and cost overrun

 The Oxford Olympics Study established the outturn cost of the Albertville 1992 Winter Olympics at US$2.0 billion (in 2015-dollars) and cost overrun at 137% in real terms.
 This includes sports-related costs only, that is: (i) operational costs incurred by the organizing committee to stage the Games, e.g., expenditures for technology, transportation, workforce, administration, security, catering, ceremonies, and medical services; and (ii) direct capital costs incurred by the host city and country or private investors to build, e.g., the competition venues, the Olympic village, international broadcast center, and media and press center, which are required to host the Games.
 Indirect capital costs were not included, e.g. road, rail, or airport infrastructure, or hotel upgrades or other business investment incurred in preparation for the Games but not directly related to their staging.
 In comparison, the cost and cost overrun of the 2010 Vancouver Winter Olympics were US$2.5 billion and 13%, respectively, while the 2014 Sochi Winter Olympics (the most costly Olympics to date) had costs and cost overrun at US$51 billion and 289%, respectively.
 The average cost for the Winter Games since 1960 is US$3.1 billion, while the average cost overrun is 142%.

 Mascot

 The 1992 Winter Games mascot, Magique (Magic), was a small imp in the shape of a star and a cube.
-The mascot was created by Philippe Mairesse and replaced the original mascot, which was a mountain goat.
+The mascot was created by Philippe Mairesse and replaced the bid mascot, which was a mountain goat.
 The star shape symbolized dreams and imagination, while the mascot's red and blue colors originated from the French flag.